Suzi at Work…

-Whilst deeply passionate about my work, I also have a real zest for life and a thirst for fun, travel and adventure.
-When my two children were young, the three of us took some time out from the pressures of life after divorce, and spent almost 18 months in total traveling.
+Whilst deeply committed to my work, I also have a real zest for life and a thirst for fun, travel and adventure.
+When my two children were young, the three of us took time out from the stresses of life after divorce, and spent a total of 18 months travelling around the world.

 Our first trip took us around Europe, camping in Germany, France and Italy for a total of 7 months.
 Three years later, our second adventure took us to Australia, New Zealand and Southern Africa, including South Africa, Namibia, Zambia, Botswana and Lesotho.
-I home-schooled them both on each trip – in a tent or campervan, on a beach, in the desert, up a mountain, even on a volcano – designing their education around the environment in which we found ourselves.
-Every place we visited nourished and awakened our souls, and the whole experience has deeply enriched not only our relationship, but our entire perspective on life.
+I home-schooled both children during our travels – in a tent or campervan, on a beach, in the desert, up a mountain, even on a volcano – designing their education around the environment in which we found ourselves.
+Every place we visited broadened our understanding of the world, and nourished our souls.
+The whole experience has deeply enriched not only our relationship, but our entire perspective on life.

 As you can see, I lead a very busy and fulfilling life.
 I soak up every delicious moment that I can because I know, from working with end-of-life clients for many years, that it can all be over far too soon.
 “Live life to the full” is very much a motto I follow – as is “grow old disgracefully”.